rpetar/cuda/README.md

 5. Remove file `/etc/profile.d/cuda.sh.`
 6. Rename `/etc/ld.so.conf.d/cuda.conf` to `/etc/ld.so.conf.d/cuda-X.Y.conf`, and change content of file to point to correct location. (same for CUDNN).

 Repeat steps 1-4 to install all versions you need.
-At the end, if you want to have latest version that will recieve regular updates, you can install it with `pacman -S cuda cudnn`, and pacman will update only that version.
+At the end, if you want to have latest version that will recieve regular updates, you can install it with `pacman -S cuda cudnn`. `pacman` will update only that version.
-After that you shoud do steps 5 and 6.
+Then, you shoud do steps 5 and 6.
-At the end, after system reboot, you should be able to activate *X.Y* version, simply typing in terminal set-cuda-X-Y.
+After system reboot, you should be able to activate *X.Y* version, simply typing in terminal **set-cuda-X-Y**.